JeffCoster/merge/ext-functions.md

 - the Product Lister, has a very basic outline example of a currency format function

-- the Taxonomy, which has a function, for handling the last leaf node of a taxonomy tree; when the source collection is empty.
+- the Taxonomy, has a function for handling the last leaf node of a taxonomy tree; when the source collection is empty.

 To create your own custom functions file, the <a href="examples/lib/custom-functions.js" target="_blank">example customFunctions object</a>, which is used by the examples, can be used as a guide.
 The following are the necessary steps: